JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20221108.md

 School districts usually give little effort in finding con committee members.
 County Elections departments also usually give little effort and they have limited time.

-- 12 out of the 21 measures will have pro statements.
+- 12 out of the 21 measures had pro statements.
-- 5 out of the 21 measures will have con statements.
+- 5 out of the 21 measures had con statements.
 - 3 out of the 5 con committees were found by the respective county after the school district failed.
 - 2 out of the 5 con committees were found by the respective school district.